brian-quiroz/EECS-738-P3/README.md

 Finally, to make sure the final probabilities is in range [0, 1], we apply activation function *softmax* on output layer.

 ##Iris Dataset
 The dimension of the input layer for the Iris Dataset was 4, since each iris item consists of four features: SepalLength, SepalWidth, PetalLength and PetalWidth.
-The output layer would be three dimensional since we are classifying flowers.
+The output layer would be three dimensional since we are classifying flowers into 3 categories.
 To make it computational feasible,  we replace "Iris-setosa" with 0, 'Iris-versicolor' with 1, and 'Iris-virginica' with 2.

+##Seeds Dataset
+The dimension of the input layer for the Seeds Dataset was 7, since each seed item consists of four features: Area, Perimeter, Compactness, Length of Kernel, Width of Kernel, Asymmetry Coefficient, Length of Kernel Groove.
+The output layer would be three dimensional since we are classifying seeds into three types of wheat (represented in the dataset as integers from 1 to 3).
+For consistency with our implementation, we subtracted 1 from each output integer such that 3 was mapped to 2, 2 mapped to 1, and 1 mapped to 0.

-### reference
+### References

 http://www.wildml.com/2015/09/implementing-a-neural-network-from-scratch/
 http://neuralnetworksanddeeplearning.com/chap1.html